 - Encourage focus, effort, and continuation.

-- Provide feedback and reward accomplishments.
+- Review steps, provide feedback, and reward accomplishments.

 After the trip, guides…

-- Encourage us to keep journeying.
+- Support our curiosity: good guides encourage us to keep journeying.

 Mentors continuously observe and ask questions.
 When errors are made, a good mentor doesn’t just correct but tries to determine what was the root cause of the error.